pjungwir/aggs_for_arrays/README.md

 where `percentile` is a number from 0 to 1 inclusive.
 Asking for 0 will always give the minimum,
 1 for maximum, and 0.5 the median.
+If you ask for a percentile that lands between two data points, we return a linear interpolation between them.

 #### `FLOAT sorted_array_to_percentile(values T[], percentile FLOAT)`